It’s a craft city

 The Bologna Food & Market Tour includes food tastings.
 Additional drinks are usually paid at venues unless agreed in advance.

-The difference between “tasty” and “memorable” is often the story: why this place, why this product, why it matters here.
+The difference between “tasty” and “memorable” is often the story: why this place, why this product, and why it matters here.

 Tours run September 1 – April 30.
 Small groups, personal guiding, and food tastings included.